 CONTENTS

-- The M4: Milan's new Metro Line
+1. The M4: Milan's new Metro Line 4

-- 2. From San Cristoforo to Linate: Milan an increasingly central European
+2. From San Cristoforo to Linate: Milan an increasingly central European hub 8

-- 3. Technology and know how
+3. Technology and know how 10

-- The line running in Milan's historical certain of the second secon

-- Safeguarding monuments
+4. The line running in Milan's historical centre - Safe excavations that safeguard Milan's heritage, to build a great work - Safeguarding monuments 12

-- 5. A sustainable metro
+5. A sustainable metro 18

-- 6. The M4's technological records

-- Driverless and WI-FI

-- Safety: automatic doors opening on
+6. The M4's technological records - Driverless and WI-FI - Safety: automatic doors opening on platforms 22

-- 7. Citizens' metro
+7. Citizens' metro 26

-- 8. Milan's Metro: a brief history and some
+8. Milan's Metro: a brief history and some numbers 28

-- 9. The Webuild Group for sustainable mob
+9. The Webuild Group for sustainable mobility 30

+1.